-Within the Secondary phase at BSK, all teachers operate a zero tolerance system, without warnings, if the Code of Conduct is broken in any way.
+All teachers operate a zero tolerance system, without warnings, if Secondary students break the Code of Conduct in any way.
 All offences are logged on our student database.

-** Any student receiving three or more afterschool detentions within the same term will, in addition, be required to attend a weekend detention on Saturday from 09.00-11.00.
+Any student who receives three or more afterschool detentions within the same term will also be required to attend a weekend detention on Saturday from 09.00-11.00.

-**** Internal suspension is not an option if a student is suspended for three days.
-The Head Teacher will decide whether the student must serve the full three-day suspension immediately or whether only the first day will be served, with the second and third days served only if behavioural conditions set by the Head Teacher are not subsequently met.
+If a student is suspended from school a second time within the same academic year, the suspension will be for three school days and the readmission interview will be with both the Department Coordinator and Head Teacher.
+Internal suspension is not an option if a student is suspended for three days.
+The Head Teacher will decide whether the student must serve the full three-day suspension immediately or whether only the first day will be served, with the second and third days served only if behavioural conditions set by the Head Teacher are not met.

 A different procedure applies in instances of unacceptable behaviour on school buses.

 © The British School of Kuwait 2011.
 All rights reserved.